Rituximab and Pentostatin or Bendamustine Hydrochloride in Treating Patients with Relapsed or Refractory Hairy Cell

 ARM I: Patients receive bendamustine hydrochloride intravenously (IV) over 30-60 minutes on days 1 and 2 and rituximab IV over 2 hours on days 1 and 15.

 ARM II: Patients receive pentostatin IV over less than 45 minutes and rituximab IV over 2 hours on days 1 and 15.

 In both arms, treatment repeats every 28 days for 6 courses in the absence of disease progression or unacceptable toxicity.
 Patients in both arms who relapse, have no response, or have progressive disease may cross-over to the other arm.

 After completion of study treatment, patients are followed up at 30 days, 4-6 weeks, every 3 months for 2 years, and then every 6 months thereafter.

-Evidence of HCL by flow cytometry of blood, confirmed by the Laboratory of Pathology, National Cancer Institute (NCI), including positivity for CD19, CD22, CD20, and CD11c; patients with flow cytometry consistent with HCL variant (HCLv) are eligible, including those with CD25 and/or CD103 negative disease
+Evidence of HCL by flow cytometry of blood or a solid (lymph node) mass, confirmed by the Laboratory of Pathology, National Cancer Institute (NCI), including positivity for CD19, CD22, CD20, and CD11c; patients with flow cytometry consistent with HCL variant (HCLv) are eligible, including those with CD25 and/or CD103 negative disease